-From the clinical perspective, preliminary data show that a majority of patients with the RR antibody are positive for hepatitis C virus.
+From the clinical perspective, preliminary data show that a majority of patients with the anti-RR antibody are positive for hepatitis C virus.
 The overall goal of the proposed studies is to elucidate the structure and function of RR and gain insight into patients positive for anti-RR autoantibodies.
 The proposed studies will span across molecular and cell biology, virology, and autoimmunity.

-Carcamo, W.C.*, Calise, S.J.*, von Mühlen, C.A., Satoh, M., and Chan, E.K.
+Carcamo, W.C., Calise, S.J., von Mühlen, C.A., Satoh, M., and Chan, E.K.
 Molecular cell biology and immunobiology of mammalian rod/ring structures.
-Int Rev Cell Mol Biol., in press. * co-first author
+Int Rev Cell Mol Biol.
+308:35-74.
+Review.

 Carcamo, W.C., Ceribelli, A., Calise, S.J., Krueger, C., Liu, C., Daves, M., Villalta, D., Bizzaro, N., Satoh, M., and Chan, E.K.
 Differential reactivity to IMPDH2 by anti-rods/rings autoantibodies and unresponsiveness to pegylated interferon-alpha/ribavirin therapy in US and Italian HCV patients.
 J Clin Immunol.
 33:420-6.

 Keppeke, G.D., Nunes, E., Ferraz, M.L., Silva, E.A., Granato, C., Chan, E.K., and Andrade, L.E.
 Longitudinal Study of a Human Drug-Induced Model of Autoantibody to Cytoplasmic Rods/Rings following HCV Therapy with Ribavirin and Interferon-α.
-PLoS One 7:e45392.
+PLoS One.
+7:e45392.

 Carcamo, W.C., Satoh, M., Kasahara, H., Terada, N., Hamazaki, T., Chan, J.Y., Yao, B., Tamayo, S., Covini, G., von Mühlen, C.A., and Chan, E.K.
 Induction of cytoplasmic rods and rings structures by inhibition of the CTP and GTP synthetic pathway in mammalian cells.
-PLoS One 6:e29690.
+PLoS One.
+6:e29690.